Blog

 What exactly does an IT person do?
 Why is it so important, and how can IT training benefit you?

-An IT professional is an integral role within a company that manages and supports diverse tasks related to information systems, software applications, and computer hardware.
+An IT professional has an integral role within a company that manages and supports diverse tasks related to information systems, software applications, and computer hardware.

 • IT Support Analyst (like hardware and security)